 Thanks for the feedback!
 It hasn't made it into the app yet, but we just updated our hurricane, typhoon, and cyclone severe storm track dataset. https://sos.noaa.gov/datasets/hurricane-tracks-cumulative-1950-2020/ Keep an eye out for it soon!

-The developer, NOAA Science On a Sphere, indicated that the app’s privacy practices may include handling of data as described below.
-For more information, see the developer’s privacy policy.
+The developer, University of Colorado Boulder, indicated that the app’s privacy practices may include handling of data as described below.
+For more information, see the developer’s privacy policy .

 Data Not Linked to You